TK1893/meet/README.md

 <!-- - **`Event Filtering by City`**   -->

-- **Event Filtering by City**
+**Event Filtering by City**

-  Users can filter events by a specified city and view upcoming events.
+- Users can filter events by a specified city and view upcoming events.

-- **`Event Details`**:
+**Event Details**
  Toggle visibility of event details with the ability to expand or collapse the information.

 - **`Number of Events`**
    Configure how many events should be displayed per search.